KaranPrince/FLUTTER_VOICE_FRIEND/SIMPLE_TUTORIAL.md

          llmChain.setTemplate(templateDreamAnalyst);
          break;
-       case ActivityId.myNewActivity: // New case for your activity llmChain.setTemplate(templateMyNewActivity); // Set to your template
+       case ActivityId.myNewActivity: // New case for your activity llmChain.setTemplate(templateMindfulCompanion); // Set to your template
          break;
        default:
          // Handle other cases